amicuchu/NintendoClientsWiki/NEX-Common-Types.md

 A map is a [list](#list) of (key, value) pairs.

 # PID
-Every user and server is given a unique id called principal id.
+Every user is given a unique id called principal id.

 | Platform | Type |
 | --- | --- |